Today we will talk about our favorite topics: marketing, marketing operations, MarTech and how to build a MarTech stack for account-based Marketing.

 So the number one thing I say is to use the technology for what it was meant for, right?
 If you have an email marketing platform, you should be email marketing with that platform, not doing a lead assignment to sales.
 It can do that, but it’s not what it was meant for.
 So then that’s going to bog down your system, and that’s something you have to manage that’s taking away from doing good email marketing.

-So that’s how I, like, I just get back to the basics and simplify it.
-So, and then, I guess the better question I think from, from my point of view, is how do you build the stack?
+That’s how I, like, I just get back to the basics and simplify it.
+I guess the better question I think from, from my point of view, is how do you build the stack?
 Right?
 So what pieces do you put in place in how you put it all together?

 So you normally start with like a main, your centerpiece kind of technology that everything’s going to build around.